 "Nay-self-defence," replied the knight.
-"And now, boy, the news of this battle, and the presence of yon crooked devil here in mine own wood, have broken me beyond all help.
-I go to Holywood for sanctuary; thence overseas, with what I can carry, and to begin life again in Burgundy or France."
+"And now, boy, the news of this battle, and the presence of you crooked devil here in mine own wood, have broken me beyond all help.
+I go to Holywood for sanctuary; thence over-seas, with what I can carry, and to begin life again in Burgundy or France."